Central American Seaway: Consequences

 The closing of the seaway allowed a major migration of land mammals between North and South America, known as the Great American Interchange.
 That allowed species of mammals such as cats, canids, horses, elephants, and camels to migrate from North America to South America, and porcupines, ground sloths, glyptodonts and terror birds made the reverse migration.
 There is much controversy about glacial and interglacial climates in South America.
 Research shows that vegetation in most of the Amazon basin has changed very little since glacial times, but it is believed there was more savanna present during that period.
 A closed seaway would have led to a very different North Atlantic Ocean circulation, but it impacted the surrounding atmospheric temperatures, which in turn affected the glacial cycle.
 The emergence of the isthmus caused a reflection of the westward-flowing North Equatorial Current northward and enhanced the northward-flowing Gulf Stream.
 The Pacific coast of South America would have cooled as the input of warm water from the Caribbean was cut off.
 That trend is thought to have caused the extinction of the marine sloths of the area.

-The closure of the seaway led to an increased poleward salt and heat transport, which strengthened the North Atlantic thermohaline circulation 2.95–2.82 million years ago.
+The closure of the seaway led to an increased poleward salt and heat transport, which strengthened the North Atlantic thermohaline circulation 2.95–2.82 Ma.
 That in turn increased the moisture supply to Arctic latitudes, which contributed to both Arctic continental glaciation and sea ice formation.
-This eventually led, with the aid of the orbitally-paced extension of Gelasian ice sheets, to the Quaternary ice age.
+With the aid of the orbitally-paced extension of Gelasian ice sheets, this eventually led to the Quaternary ice age.